kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 every CO consumer to handle them as permanently-supported values, which is a lot of weight to pay for signals that don't drive CO behavior.

+## Future enhancement

+This section describes future enhancements we are planning to volume health reporting that will make current feature set more rich and error reporting more granular.

+1. Let CSI driver configure polling interval for both node and controller health via configurable values in `CSIDriver` object.

+2. The topic of specific backend of a driver being affected with bad health condition was brought up during reviews.
+Many drivers support multiple backends - such as ceph or topolvm, where driver can provision, publish a volume from specific backend.
+Usually backend information is opaque to k8s.
+But We could in future add `backend_id` as a first class field in PV and further specify it in health responses.
+This will allow drivers to report volume health at more granular level from different backends.

+3. Report entire storage backend health from control-plane as well.

 ## Infrastructure Needed